brunorosilva/ai_especialization_usp/README.md

 # AI Especialization USP
-Repo for keeping the AI Especialization code, projects and assigments
+Repo for keeping the AI Specialization code, projects and assigments